paynejoshua/Refactor-Homework-1/README.md

 What I changed and worked on for this homework assignment.

 Brief:
 I went through and found various div tags that could be cleaned up and organized.
 I combed through the html file to ensure that everything was ordered neatly and made sense and made changes to elements that were disorganized or unnecessary.
-I also made the overall html file more accessible by including aria-label on lines of code that needed more clarity.
+I also made the overall html file more accessible by including aria-label on lines of code that needed more clarity as well as alternative attributes for images that wer just decorative.
 This was in an effort to make the website WCAG compliant.

 Here are all the changes that I made:
   Line 12:HMTL Semantics fix.
 Replaced <div id="header"> with <Header></Header>